 BitGo Wallet Types

-BitGo enables the following on-chain wallet types:
+BitGo offers the following on-chain wallet types:

 Multisig ColdMultisig HotTSS ColdTSS Hot